 Alor Setar is in the state of Kedah and its railway station is 12.0 km from Jeti Kuala Kedah, where regular ferry services arrive from the island of Langkawi.
-The Langkawi to Kuala Kedah ferry is a lot cheaper and quicker than the Langkawi to Penang ferry, and it makes sense to travel from Langkawi to Kuala Lumpur by train via Alor Setar rather than via Penang.
+The Langkawi to Kuala Kedah ferry is a lot cheaper and quicker than the Langkawi to Penang ferry, and it saves money to travel from Langkawi to Kuala Lumpur by train via Alor Setar rather than via Penang.

 Train Times to Kuala Lumpur